umbm/maverick.android.app.maps/README.md

 create custom maps for Maverick-Android-App

-To create custom mapserver or fix maps that don't work anymore (by adding it new) you can read short tutorial here: https://codesector.kayako.com/article/6-setting-up-custom-map-servers
+To create custom mapserver or fix map that don't work anymore (by adding it new) you can read short tutorial here: https://codesector.kayako.com/article/6-setting-up-custom-map-servers

 You can add custom maps and custom overlays at the same way.